 Founded by Andrew Taylor Still in 1874, Osteopathy embraces the philosophy that the body has an innate or natural ability to self-regulate and to heal itself.
 The key factor that permits this process to proceed unimpeded is the ability of the body to circulate all of its fluids and liquids.
 These fluids include the blood, lymph, synovial fluid, digestive juices, cerebrospinal fluid, axoplasm, and all the other intra and extracellular fluids of the body.

 Any obstruction that impedes the circulation of fluids within the body is the focus of Osteopathic assessment and treatment.
 (Canadian College of Osteopathy)

-Osteopathic medicine emphasizes overall health and the relationship among the body’s nerves, muscles, bones, and organs.
-Osteopathic physicians (also called doctors of osteopathic medicine, or DOs) base diagnosis and treatment on the idea that the body’s systems are interconnected.
-Instead of treating specific symptoms or illnesses, DOs regard and treat the body as an integrated whole.
+Osteopathic Medicine or Osteopathy emphasizes overall health and the relation among the body’s nerves, muscles, bones, and organs.
+Osteopathic Physicians and Osteopathic Practitioners base diagnosis and treatment on the idea that your body’s systems are interconnected.
+Instead of treating specific symptoms or illnesses, Osteopathic Physicians and Osteopathic Practitioners regard and treat the body as an integrated whole.

 Osteopathic Medicine focuses on disease prevention and health maintenance.

 We believe you should have access to high-quality research to help you make informed health decisions.
 Below are four trusted databases you can use as tools to expand your healthcare knowledge.